act-rules/act-rules.github.io/_rules/aria-required-context-role-ff89c9.md

 #### Inapplicable Example 3

-There is no element whose role has [required conteyt role][] because the `header` role does not have one.
+There is no element whose role has [required context role][] because the `header` role does not have one.

 ```html
 <div role="header" aria-level="1">Hello!</div>